 How Much Does Christian Brothers University Cost?overall average net price of Christian Brothers is $11,484.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.

 Net Price by Income Group for Christian Brothers

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Christian Brothers, see our tuition and fees and room and board pages.

 Student Loan Debt

-How Much Money Do Christian Brothers Graduates Make?students who graduate from Christian Brothers with a bachelor's degree go on to jobs where they make an average salary of $44,200 in their early years.
-This is good news for future Christian Brothers graduates since it is 11% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Christian Brothers Graduates Make?bachelor's degree recipients from Christian Brothers make around $52,956 per year during the early years of their employment.
+This is good news for future Christian Brothers graduates since it is 25% more than the average college graduate's salary of $42,485 per year.

 Location of Christian Brothers University

 Contact details for Christian Brothers are given below.